Yatala Labour Prison

 The prison has been expanded many times but still has functioning buildings that date to the 1850s.
-It remains Adelaide's main male prison and although it was scheduled to be closed by 2011, it has remained open due to the Global Financial Crisis leading to a lack of funding for a replacement prison.
+It remains Adelaide's main male prison and although it was scheduled to be closed by 2011, it has remained open due to the 2008 financial crisis leading to a lack of funding for a replacement prison.

 Geography and naming

 Yatala prison, originally called "The Stockade" or "The Stockade of Dry Creek" when established in 1854, was named after the cadastral Hundred of Yatala.
 The word is presumed to refer to the flooded state of the plain either side of Dry Creek after heavy rain, the Kaurna name referring to water or inundation.
 The prison was renamed Yatala Labour Prison sometime before 1860.
 It is known as a labour prison by virtue of its vast industries complex and the use of convict labour in construction.

 It is sited in Adelaide's northern suburb of Northfield, 10 km north of Adelaide's central business district and between Grand Junction Road and Dry Creek.
 The prison sits on an escarpment of the Para Fault Block overlooking the Adelaide plains.
 Dry Creek, a watercourse usually dry in summer, flows through a deep gully immediately north of the prison boundary.
 It features outcrops of exposed pre-Cambrian rocks that were once extensively quarried as part of prison activity.